-Providing first-time energy access to 6,000 people in one of Tanzania’s most underserved regions will be just one of the Kilosa project’s major benefits.
+Providing first-time clean energy access to 6,000 people in one of Tanzania’s most underserved regions will be just one of the Kilosa project’s major benefits.

 Once built, the small utility-scale facilities will deliver much-needed additional power to the local grid, which frequently suffers from outages and power fluctuations, and provide improved energy access to more than 70,000 people.

 The construction phase of the project will create employment opportunities for villagers and improve the local infrastructure, including upgraded roads and a better electricity supply to the local hospitals and school.

 During operation, between 1.5-5% of project revenues will be contributed directly towards a community fund, managed by the Kilosa District Council.
 At the same time, villagers involved in the construction and operation of the power plant will be upskilled in areas such as solar PV sales and invoicing, construction and maintenance, increasing their future job prospects.

 The Kilosa facilities will be developed under Tanzania’s Small Power Project regime, which aims to facilitate private sector investment in energy provision.